d3vgru/nodetsam/README.md

 * can we abstract out the JS so if we start with say React we can change later

-  -get something minminal that works
+  - get something minminal that works

-  -while it is still minimal, build abstraction layers to ease swapping out libs later
+  - while it is still minimal, build abstraction layers to ease swapping out libs later

 ## Front-end variants

 * at least two major flavors

-  -reference: thin client, instance does heavy lifting
+  - reference: thin client, instance does heavy lifting

-  -meshtodon: offload as much instance work as possible in p2pmode
+  - meshtodon: offload as much instance work as possible in p2pmode

 * how much integration is possible with things like network type, battery level?

-  -should degrade gracefully away from p2p mode if on battery, mobile device, etc
+  - should degrade gracefully away from p2p mode if on battery, mobile device, etc

 * should have way to force one mode or the other